SIPP - Studies in Pedagogical Practice - Department of Education and Lifelong Learning

 When It’s Not Safe to Sleep

 The sleep patterns of the homeless reveal the vulnerabilities of street life.
-Read Marit Ursin's publication in Sapiens here.
+Marit Ursin has published the article When it is not safe to sleep in the magazine Sapiens in October 2017.

 Growing up in fear: Gemini article

-Gemini published an article about growing up in urban Brazil, based on Marit Ursin's post doctoral research.
+Gemini published the article Growing up in fear (article in Norwegian), based on Marit Ursin's post doctoral research in urban Brazil.

 Why we watch television shows again and again

 Ingvild has been interviewed about 90's TV shows such as Friends and Beverly Hills 90210 and why we revisit these shows.
-Read the interview here (in Norwegian).
+The interview is in Norwegian.

 Forsker Grand Prix 2015

-Kristine participated in the competition Forsker Grand Prix 2015, with a presentation on the topic "Elementary School Students as Game Designers"!
-You can read more about the competition here (in Norwegian), or the Gemini article about her research which was published in connection with the competition.
+Kristine participated in the competition Researcher's Grand Prix in 2015, with a presentation on the topic "Elementary School Students as Game Designers"!
+Gemini published an article on enhancing learning practices by using computer games (in Norwegian).
+The article covers Kristina's research in connection with the competition.

 Gender and consumption